bridgewell/Bridgewell-mobile-ios/README.md

 window.bwsGeo
 ```

+Geo data will be available if user allow app to access location service.
+Also those two properties `shareGeocoordinate`, `isLocationUpdatesEnabled` should be true

 | Attribute | Type   | Implementation details                                          |
 |-----------|--------|-----------------------------------------------------------------|
 | lat       | double | Longitude from -180.0 to +180.0, where negative is west.        |